 Software development isn’t a simple process, and it requires a systematic approach.
 To build a successful application, it’s essential to follow the stages of the software product development lifecycle.
 They aim to make the process of building an app as effective and flawless as possible.

-When googling stages of the software development lifecycle (SDLC), you’ll find that different sources give a different number of stages.
-While the particular SDLC stages may vary a bit from one company to another, their main goal is to ensure a consistent software development process.
+When googling stages of the software development lifecycle (SDLC), you’ll find that different sources give different information.
+While the particular SDLC stages may vary slightly from one vendor to another, their goal is to ensure a consistent development process.

-But before we start discussing the stages of SDLC in detail, let’s see why following these stages is important.
+Before we start discussing the software development lifecycle phases in detail, let’s see why following them is important.

 Let’s consider each stage in detail.